AaronCCWong/german-traffic-sign-recognition/README.md

 ## Training

 It is assumed that python3 is being used.
-Get the zipfiles for the training data set from [here](https://www.kaggle.com/c/nyu-cv-fall-2018/data).
+Get the zipfiles for the training dataset from [here](https://www.kaggle.com/c/nyu-cv-fall-2018/data).
 Put the zipfile in `data/`.
 Then run:

 ```bash